 But it’s challenging to price your digital products.
 On the one hand, you know that you can re-sell the same item repeatedly to increase your income.
 But on the other hand, the more sales you need, the more dialed in your marketing has to be.

 In the end, it can be as tough to sell a membership site subscription for a dollar as it is to sell it for a premium $1000.

 This is more about knowing your clients and how to market to them, rather than setting an actual dollar amount.

-Choosing the wrong pricing model for your clientele (subscription vs. a one-time signup cost, for example) could be the stumbling block keeping your membership site from being successful.
+Choosing the wrong pricing model for your clientele (recurring subscription vs. a one-time signup cost, for example) could be the stumbling block keeping your membership site from being successful.